 e.
-Defence Bank Foundation
+Defence Bank Foundation and Defence Community Dogs

 The Bank continued its support of the Defence Bank Foundation which was established as an independent charity to help injured, wounded and disadvantaged serving and former ADF personnel and their families.
 The Bank undertakes all administrative functions for the Foundation as well as co-ordinating fund-raising activities on behalf of the Foundation.
+The primary beneficiary of the Foundation's activities throughout the financial year was Defence Community Dogs Pty Limited.